-I am getting a kick out of watching the current ruckus over health care reform.
+The current uproar over health care reform is fascinating to ponder.
 Who is right; who is wrong?
-First, doesn’t that depend on one’s definition of ‘right’?
-If we are referring to ‘Right’ from a Buddha’s Eight Fold Path point of view, then those who rant on either side are certainly not ‘Right’.
+First, doesn’t that depend on one’s definition of right?
+If we are referring to Right from a Buddha’s Eight Fold Path (p.604) viewpoint, then those who rant on either side are certainly not Right.
 The ranting we see are emotions at play — at war actually.
-When such needs and fears stir, chapter 16’s, Knowledge of the constant is known as discernment and One’s action will lead to impartiality is not possible.
+When emotion—need and fear—stirs, knowledge of the constant and impartiality becomes impossible (chapter 16).

 Emotional fervor, like a wildfire, just has to burn itself out.
-Now this can be very discouraging to anyone who harbors expectations of humanity acting differently, i.e., better than other animals.
-Trying to shoehorn reality into ones’ ideality — how it ‘should be’ — is not only futile, it adds fuel to the fire.
+Certainly, this is discouraging to anyone who feels humanity should rise above this instead of being so animal-like.
+Alas, attempting to shoehorn reality into one’s ideality of how it “should be” is not only futile; it adds fuel to the emotional fires.